LimitlessManMLB/TheHandyForUnity_APIv2/README.md

 # TheHandyForUnity_APIv2

-It's a SDK to add the ability to control TheHandy by HTTP request in a Unity project.
+It's a SDK to add the ability to control TheHandy by HTTP request in a Unity project by using API v2 of Handyfeeling.

 I based my work on https://github.com/defucilis/TheHandyUnity

 You will need to install Text Mesh Pro to run the UI Example.

-## What is TheHandy
+## What Is TheHandy
 TheHandy is a male masturbator than can be controlled by remote commands (HTTP or Bluetooth) : https://www.thehandy.com/

 For blutooth, see : https://buttplug.io/

-## HTTP requests
+## HTTP Requests
 That Swagger show all HTTP request that can be send to TheHandy (API v2) : https://staging.handyfeeling.com/api/handy/v2/docs/#/

 All request are in my SDK but maintenance.
 I think it's really a better idea to make firmware update update directly on TheHandy site :